vessels-tech/public-docs/dfs-application.md

 MARVI:

-MARVI stands for Managed Aquifer Recharge for Village level Intervention.
+Marvi stands for Managed Aquifer Recharge for Village level Intervention.
 The aim of Marvi is to improve the water security and enhance the livelihood for rural communities in India.
-Marvi has been running for the last 5 years, with a team spanning ...
-I personally have been involved for the last 2, as the project leaders seeked to incorporate a technology component into the project.
+Marvi has been running for the last 5 years, with a team across Australia and India.
+We have been involved for the last 2 years, as the project leaders sought to incorporate a technology component into the project.

-Marvi has involved a multi-faceted approach to improving the groundwater situation in India.
-From education in schools about water conversation, to installing and training farmers on how to use and measure well and rainfall levels.
-The thread connecting each of these approaches is the ground level approach to getting citizens engaged in the science and intervention...
+Marvi has taken a multi-faceted approach to improving the groundwater situation in India.
+This involves water conversation education in schools, training for farmers, and community meetings about water issues.
+The thread connecting each of these approaches is the ground level approach to building communities around sharing groundwater.

-In our involvement with Marvi, we have gained experience building technology that is relevant to the end user, and is built to suit their needs.
-We have also seen first hand the fact that technology is simply a tool; without proper support, training and implementation of technology, it is a waste.
-Also, we have had experience working with other teams of researchers (playing a supporting role, understand now how these types of projects work...)
+In our involvement with Marvi, we have gained experience building technology that is relevant to the end user, and made to suit their needs.
+We have also seen first hand that technology is only a tool; and requires support, training and maintenance.

 MyWell:

 The product of our involvement with Marvi has been MyWell, an app for crowdsourcing groundwater and rainfall readings in rural India.
-By crowdsourcing these readings, MyWell removes the need for paper based recordings, spreadsheets and copious amounts of email.
-Additionally, it will allow Marvi to scale up from 10 villages to hopefully hundreds or even thousands (eep!).
+By crowdsourcing these data, MyWell removes the need for paper based recordings, spreadsheets and copious amounts of email.
+Additionally, it will allow Marvi to scale up from 10 villages to hundreds or even thousands.

-MyWell also has a number of data analysis and visualization tools, allowing farmers to easily visualise the change in water levels from one year to another - a vital statistic
+MyWell also has data analysis and visualization tools, which allow farmers to easily visualise the change in water levels from one year to another.

 We have learned:
-- How to work on a team without other technologists like myself! (it's not so easy, is it?)
+- How to work on a team without other technologists.
 - What works (and what doesn't work) when building technology for people from other countries and cultures.
 It's too easy to make assumptions that are patently wrong!
 - Experience in building software that suits others needs - for example, the first version of MyWell was SMS only

 SMSCollect:

-SMSCollect is a chatbot data collection platform we are building to better facilitate data collection over SMS.
+SMSCollect is a chatbot data collection platform we are building to make data collection over SMS easier.

-There are are a number of other tools for SMS data collection, but they are limited in their flexibility and ease of use.
-Many require command-prompt like messages, or rely on long questions and answer formats to work.
-SMSCollect aims to turn data collection into a conversational process, with the end goal being a platform for SMS based applications, powered by the latest in AI and NLP technology.
+There are are other tools for SMS data collection, but they lack flexibility and ease of use.
+Many require command-prompt like messages, or rely on long question and answer formats to work.
+SMSCollect aims to turn data collection into a conversational process.
+The end goal being a platform for SMS based applications, powered by the latest in AI and NLP technology.

-We are currently in the prototyping phase of building SMSCollect, and have identified a number of customers who we are building it for.
+We are currently in the prototyping phase of SMSCollect, and have identified some customers who we are working towards on boarding.

 It's no stretch of the imagination to see this working directly with the DFS chatbot challenge.
 We already have existing infrastructure that we can recycle, and experience integrating with SMS platforms.